| || |

 At around 4000 feet (look at the flight data at the 1200 meter mark), the rocket entered a pocket of downward moving air, dropping the rocket very rapidly by 300 feet!
 My software detected this, thought something was wrong with the drogue and deployed main!
-It was awesome to see my software detecting this and doing proper action.
-This is all thanks to me waking up late, as the turbulent air had moved in.
+It was awesome to see the software detecting this and doing proper action.
+This is all thanks to waking up late, as the turbulent air had moved in.

-Deploying main in high wind usually means a long walk, but because my rocket had went at such a high angle and was so far east, it blew the rocket back towards us, but with some northern drift.
+Deploying main early in high wind usually means a long walk, but because my rocket had such a high angle and was so far east, it blew the rocket back towards us, but with some northern drift.
 It ended up landing ~3300 feet due north of the launch location, surrounded by trees but not in one.
 It was in heavy brush but fairly close to the road.
 Recovery was fairly easy.

 Battery levels for remote bluetooth devices remained near full using a 9V battery for both devices.